uarc/core0-doc/src/instruction_reference/memory.md

 `v a -- `

 #### Description
 `writep` performs a random write to program memory in little-endian byte-order.
 This means that `progmem[a] = v`.
-Program memory is ordered into octets, but this instruction can write several octets in one word, therefore the word byte-order is little-endian.
+Program memory is ordered into octets, but multiple octets may be written at once, therefore the word byte-order is little-endian.
 The addresses are aligned to octets.
 This operation may not influence the instruction executed next.

 #### Side Effects
 - `progmem[a] = v`